 About 80% of infertility is caused by one or more of these three problems: Ovulation problems, sperm problems, or fallopian tube problems.
 Infertility testing is straightforward.
 If ovulation is OK, then the next step is usually to check the ejaculate, and if that's OK, the fallopian tubes are checked next.

 The very first test is to do a spermanalysis.
-The next step is for her to do some BLOOD TESTS:
+The next step is for her to do some blood tests, specifically the following:

 Cycle Day 3